 She thinks it’s inexcusable for physicians to kick families out of their practice because they don’t want to vaccinate.

-A mom of nine, she’s also deeply disturbed by the way some Orthodox Jews, along with some city officials and some physicians, have been vilifying and shaming other Orthodox Jewish families that don’t vaccinate.
+A mom of nine, she’s also deeply disturbed by the way some Orthodox Jews, along with some city officials and some physicians, have been vilifying and shaming Orthodox Jewish families that don’t vaccinate.

 “We must respect our patients and their families and their personal autonomy, when it comes to vaccines and every other medical treatment,” Aaronson points out.